mlochbaum/BQN/tutorial/list.md

         ∾´ ⟨ "con", "cat", "enat", "e" ⟩

 But you shouldn't!
 Just `∾` will do the job for you—with no left argument it's just called "Join" (it's like Javascript's `.join()`, but with no separator and not specific to strings).
 And it could do more jobs if you had more dimensions.
-But I'm sure that's the furthest thing from your mind.
+But let's not push it.

         ∾ ⟨ "con", "cat", "enat", "e" ⟩